A. Scott Berg: Early life

-Berg was born in Norwalk, Connecticut, the son of Barbara (Freedman) Berg and film producer Dick Berg.
+Andrew Scott Berg was born on December 4, 1949, in Norwalk, Connecticut, the son of Barbara (Freedman) Berg and film producer Dick Berg.
 He was raised Jewish.
 When Berg was eight, his family relocated to Los Angeles, California.
 While a sophomore at Palisades High School, Berg researched the author F. Scott Fitzgerald (a favorite of Barbara's, who named her son in part after Fitzgerald) for a report and "developed a mania" for his writing.
 Berg read all of Fitzgerald's works and later recalled: "It was the first time I saw the fusion of an artist and his life, a tragic and romantic life."

 He applied to Princeton University, primarily because it was Fitzgerald's alma mater, and was accepted in 1967.
 At Princeton, Berg performed in the Princeton Triangle Club theater troupe and considered dropping out to become an actor, though he was convinced by English professor Carlos Baker, a well-regarded biographer of Ernest Hemingway, to "graduate, so at least you'll be an actor with a college degree".
 Berg studied under Baker, who offered him "constant encouragement and counsel" on his senior thesis, which was a study of editor Maxwell Perkins's career between 1919 and 1929.
 Berg graduated with an A.B. in English from Princeton in 1971 after completing his 262-page-long senior thesis titled "Three to Get Ready."